tuomaalt/df_to_sql/README.md

 # df_to_sql

-Given pandas DataFrame, function outputs SQL-statement, which produces a table containing the data in input dataframe when run in SQL database.
+Given pandas DataFrame, function outputs SQL-statement string.
+This string produces a table containing the data in input dataframe when run in SQL database.

 inputs:
   df:pandas Dataframe,